 All this information can be useful to an attacker.

 To gain some experience in gathering this type of information, I started by attempting to solve the TryHackMe OhSint room.

-The image below is the only starting point I had.
+The image above is the only starting point I had.
 I started off by running it through a steganography program to see if there was any data hidden inside the image.
 There wasn't.
 The second thing I did was run an EXIF tool to read the EXIF information about the image.

 So from this, I find out that the photograph is copyrighted to someone called Owoodflint.
 This looks like it could be a username of some kind.
 I also have some GPS co-ordinates about where the picture was taken.